ddcroft73/Tizzle/Readme.md

 ## ## TODO:
 - Add support for oauth authentication (Adapt to Gmails new policy)
+- Build in a simple SMTP mail server to send texts from computer without need for Email account.
+Not sure about the security of this.
+Just an idea.
+  - Will still need an account to receive emails to use the Responder application.
 - Add a GUI wrapper.
 - Full documentation.
 - Add support to schedule tasks on remote machines.